 - To find the best position for viewing after putting the spectacles on, where everything will appear blurred, gradually bring the material closer to your eyes until it appears clear.

 - It may be easier to move the print from side to side whilst keeping your head still to read, enabling you to maintain the position and distance where you have found the image to be clear and in focus.

-- The task to be carried out must be underneath the camera to view.
-It can be helpful to do this in a regular method.
+- Keep in mind that the task to be carried out must be underneath the camera to see it properly.

 - A helpful method is for the user to read the first line from left to right then go back to the start of this line before moving down to ensure they can keep track of progress, i.e. moving along and back and then down to the next line.